As in life, so with outdoor fireplaces and fire pits - we all have so many options.

 A good designer can create a realistic flame whilst combining the aeration combustion process with a hotter flame and lower running costs - and less servicing.

 We all prefer convenience.
 Do you want to light the burner with a match or lighter, are you happy with a push-button manual ignition like a gas hob, or would you prefer remote control or even connection to your home automation system?
 The more sophisticated offerings on the European market will offer the last two options.
-Do you want to be able to adjust the flame picture?
+Do you want to be able to adjust the flame picture, not just have ON/OFF control?

 And then, there's reliability.
 There's nothing worse than wanting to use your outdoor fireplace but then maybe it won't start when you need it, or it may keep going out.
 These appliances have to operate in the UK climate.
 It rains, it's often cold, it can be windy and there's also garden debris flying around in winter which can cause other issues.
 So, what to look for?
 Most outside gas burners will have a pilot light just like your central heating boiler or indoor fireplace.
 The pilot flame itself should not be located above the burner surface, but preferably below it.
 A good burner won't need a glass screen to stop the pilot light blowing out in windy conditions.

 If the burner you're looking at has electronic ignition, does it work on batteries, or mains electricity?
 Batteries can go flat and often lose some performance when it's cold.
-Choose a burner with a transformer that will safely use a 240v supply.
+Choose a burner with a transformer that will safely use a 240v supply outdoors.

 Can you adjust the flames?
 Up and down?
 A quality burner will have a motorised gas valve offering a variable gas supply.
 Are all these electronic circuits and the motorised gas valve properly protected?
 It's best to choose a burner where all the controls are encased in an IP-rated enclosure, so you can be sure they're the as protected as possible, given all the necessary connections to gas and the electric supply.
 Always use a weathercover when the fireplace is not in use.